 The most remarkable feature of Reefbuds is the speed at which they fulfill their purpose.

 Algae, small fish, sea anemones and shellfish are found aplenty on Reefbuds just a few weeks after deployment even in a marine-dead area (only sand or mud), and there is currently no faster way to revitalise a severely damaged coral reef.

 BIRI BUD DEVELOPMENT

-Biri Initiative therefore decided to develop a variant of the Reefbud more suited to remote island locations with limited access to equipment and funding.
+Biri Initiative therefore decided to develop a variant of the Reefbud more suited to remote locations with limited access to equipment and funding.
 The result was the Biri Bud, the first of which was deployed in 2015.

-The smaller size also makes Biri Buds far easier to deploy.
+The smaller size makes Biri Buds far easier to deploy.
 With a thick bamboo pole passed through the holes in its sides, a Biri Bud can easily be moved and loaded onto the deployment platform Rose of Biri by two strong men.

 Then there's the biomass component.
-Both Biri Buds and Reefbuds contain biomass to speed up coral colonisation, but the scientifically formulated biomass in Reefbuds must be shipped to the deployment site.
+Both Biri Buds and Reefbuds contain biomass to speed up coral colonisation, but the scientifically formulated biomass in Reefbuds must be shipped in.
 Biri Buds, by contrast, use biomass made entirely from free local materials.
 So far we have experimented with coconut husks, fish bones, banana peel, rice stalks and crab shells, to name but a few, and the results have been very positive.